Chickpea and Tomato Salad

-Avocado adds the perfect creamy touch to this Garbanzo, Tomato, and Avocado Salad with Lime and Chile Dressing, and there’s also chopped cilantro!
-Use a bit more thinly sliced green onion to replace the cilantro if you’re not a cilantro fan.
+Avocado adds the perfect creamy touch to this Chickpea and Tomato Salad and there’s a tasty lime and chile dressing and chopped cilantro!
+You can use a bit more thinly sliced green onion to replace the cilantro if you’re not a cilantro fan.

 (Scroll down for complete recipe with nutritional information.)

 - Rinse the chickpeas well (until no more foam appears) and then let them drain.